 How to Get a Special Immigrant Visa for Afghan Refugees

-Thousands of Visas are Available, but Applicants Must Get Through the Process.
+Thousands of Visas are Available, but Applicants Must Go Through the Process.

-The federal Emergency Security Supplemental Appropriations Act was enacted in July 2021, creating 8,000 more SIVs for Afghans.
-This increases the total to 34,500 visas allocated since December 2014, according to the US Department of State.
 The program will end when all visas are issued, but the limit doesn’t include the applicant’s spouse and unmarried children younger than 21.
-The person must apply no later than December 31, 2023, assuming the number of visas hasn’t been exhausted by then.
+The person must apply no later than December 31, 2023, assuming the number of visas hasn’t been exhausted.

-Section 602(b) of the Afghan Allies Protection Act of 2009 authorizes the issuing of SIVs to Afghan nationals if they meet its requirements.
-They must have been employed in Afghanistan by or on behalf of the U.S. government, or by the International Security Assistance Force (ISAF) or a successor mission.
+Section 602(b) of the Afghan Allies Protection Act of 2009 authorizes issuing SIVs to Afghan nationals if they meet its requirements.
+They must have been employed in Afghanistan by or on behalf of the U.S. government or by the International Security Assistance Force (ISAF) or a successor mission.